vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 approach.

-The Long-ColBERT effectiveness is promising, as this hybrid approach, where initial candidate retrieval involves the entire document text followed by a re-ranking refinement using neural ColBERT representations, allowing to focus on specific parts of the retrieved document.
-It also reduces deployment complexity by maintaining the document as the retrievable unit. **It avoids partitioning texts across retrievable units as with single-vector databases like Pinecone, Weaviate, or Qdrant**.
+The Long-ColBERT effectiveness is promising, as this hybrid approach, where initial candidate retrieval uses the entire document text followed by a re-ranking refinement using neural ColBERT representations.

-In RAG pipelines with larger generative LLMs with ever-increasing context limits, having easy access to the entire page/document content in a single retrievable unit can increase the quality of the generative step and considerably reduce the deployment complexity by eliminating the need for splitting extended contexts into several retrievable units.
+It reduces complexity and **avoids splitting texts into many retrievable units, as with single-vector databases like Pinecone, Weaviate, or Qdrant**.
+In RAG pipelines with larger generative LLMs with ever-increasing context limits, having easy access to the entire page/document content in a single retrievable unit can increase the quality of the generative step.

-Furthermore, **we highlight the absence of the need to construct costly index structures for efficient vector-based retrieval.
+Furthermore, **we highlight the absence of the need to construct index structures for efficient vector-based retrieval.
-Instead, we utilize pre-computed vector representations during ranking phases, enhancing storage-tiering economics by enabling offloading of these vectors to disk using Vespa’s paged attribute support**.
+Instead, we utilize pre-computed vector representations during ranking phases, enhancing storage-tiering economics by enabling offloading vectors to disk using Vespa’s paged attribute support**.

 Offloading the neural representations to disk, in conjunction with the efficient keyword retrieval method, makes this [hybrid retrieval